49 Different Types of Snakes in Florida

 by Todd W Pierson is licensed under CC BY-NC-SA 2.0

 South Florida Mole Kingsnakes have at least 75 reddish-brown spots that run the length of their bodies.
-They are often gray, brown, or tan in color.
+They are often gray, brown, or tan.

 When they get older, they can also be nearly completely brown.
-They typically have dark markings on the back of their skulls and a dark line running through their eyes.
+They typically have dark markings on their skulls and a dark line running through their eyes.

 This nonvenomous species is found in Brevard County, west to Charlotte and De Soto Counties, and from Lake Okeechobee to Brevard County.
 It can only be found in Florida.